Table of Contents

 Kare-Kare is surrounded by steep, high ridges, along with a creek and lagoon which cut the beach in half.
 These all create a relatively natural and interesting beach environment.

-However, if swimming or surfing use caution as it is a high energy hazardous beach which has been the scene of many rescues.
+However, if swimming or surfing use caution as it is a high energy hazardous beach that has been the scene of many rescues.

 How To Get To KareKare?